Where can I find nutritional information?

 We've created a handy visual guide to your Chiptopia receipts at chipotle.com/chiptopia-receipts.

 Doh!
 Sorry we forgot to scan your card.
 There isn't a way for customers to add their own visits online (because you can just imagine what that would lead to), but our Customer Service team can help.
-Please share your full name and 14-digit card number, as well as the restaurant address, date, time, and total of the transaction.
+Please click here to share your full name and 14-digit card number, as well as the restaurant address, date, time, and total of the transaction.
 They can dig-in to our systems and connect the dots in order to credit your account for the visit.

 We only ask for your mobile number so that we can connect you to your account in case you don't have access to your plastic or digital Chiptopia cards.
 We do not share any personal information with anyone, ever.
 We sell burritos, not phone lists.